 Walking in to the Minneapolis Sculpture Garden

-The garden includes 7.5 acres of different art, including the most iconic piece the Spoonbridge and Cherry.
+The garden spans 11 acres of diverse outdoor art, including the iconic Spoonbridge and Cherry sculpture.

-When I heard I would visit the garden on the tour I took with the Roseville Visitors Association this summer, I was ecstatic.
+When I visited the garden during a tour with the Roseville Visitors Association, I was thrilled to experience its vibrant atmosphere.

 DayTripper is reader-supported.
 When you purchase through links on our site, we may earn a small commission.
 I never promote things I haven’t vetted myself.